Amosjames33/Amosjames33/README.md

 - 👋 Hi, I’m @Amosjames33
-- 👀 I’m a certify Data Scientise
+👀 I’m a certified Data Scientist
-- 🌱 I’spacialise in data Analysis with PYthon
+🌱 I specialize in Data Analysis using Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 you can reach through email: amosjames33@gmail.com
+💞️ I’m looking to collaborate on data-driven projects, especially in public health and healthcare analytics 📫 You can reach me via email: amosjames33@gmail.com
--<!---
-Capstone Project: Predictive Modelling for COVID-19 in Public Health
---->